How much recovery time do you need after having a tooth pulled?

 Same instructions and precautions, just an alternate setting.

-It’s just that with less involved cases, after diligently adhering to all instructions initially until being able to determine that your extraction site’s bleeding is stopped and all seems normal and tolerable with your situation, that continuing on with your needed rest and recuperation can be accomplished equally effectively while being more productive (like sitting at a desk or listening to a lecture) as opposed to just confining yourself at home.
+It’s just that with less involved cases, after diligently adhering to all instructions initially until you’re able to determine that your extraction site’s bleeding is stopped and all seems normal and tolerable with your situation, that continuing with your needed rest and recuperation can be accomplished equally effectively while being more productive (like sitting at a desk or listening to a lecture) as opposed to just confining yourself to resting at home.

-Ideas about where you might settle down for recuperation after your extraction.
+Ideas about where you might settle down for your post-extraction recovery.

 Kinds of environments to avoid.